Elreno23/linear-algebra-in-python-and-numpy/exercises/01-vector-representation/README.md

 1. **Complete the function `create_vector(lst, mode="pure")`** so that it receives a list of numbers and returns a vector.
     - If `mode="pure"`, return a **normal Python list**.
     - If `mode="numpy"`, return a **NumPy array**.
-    - If `mode` is not valid, raise an error.

 2. **Test the function** with a sample list `[1, 2, 3]` in both modes and display the result in the console.